Victim thinking is a type of negative thinking, which most of us do inadvertently.

 Remember that you can choose to see any situation under a different point of view.
 You can ask yourself: "What positive aspects can I find about this situation?"

 Still, if you don't like what you have around you, refuse to be a victim and take action.
-Find a way to get what you want.
+Find a way to get closer to what you want.

 "Our motives and thoughts ultimately influence our actions."